agarreta/we-uct/solver_scripts/README.md

 Two reasons for operating like this are:
 1) Not all solvers have a python API but nevertheless are easily callable from the terminal.
 This allows to use any solver which is currently working on the system.
 2) For tose that do have a python API, calling the solver directly with our python interpreter produced all sorts of unexpected behaviors.
+3) Furthermore, each API has a syntax particular to the solver, which can be quite cumbersome to learn.